JoshuaBurt1/FitnessApp/README.md

 1. Download the code
 2. Open in Android Studio
 3. Build and press play (green triangle).
 Alternatively, download to your phone through USB.
 4. If you have a Fitbit account, you can enter your details.
-Alternatively you can enter as a new user.
+Alternatively, you can enter as a new user.
 5. Once logged in, user the navigation bar on the top left to scroll through login, user stats, and comparison fragment

 - A test account login: user: test; password: test